-The original plan for our first night in Baguio was to dine at The Ruins, but our drizzly walk through the city’s inclined roads was for naught as the restaurant was closed.
-Plan B, the 50’s Diner.
+The original plan for our first night in Baguio City was to dine at Cafe by the Ruins, but our drizzly walk through the city’s inclined roads was for naught as the restaurant was closed.
+Time for plan B, the 50’s Diner.

-A 10-minute Php35.00 cab ride later and we’re at the jam-packed oldies themed restaurant.
+A 10-minute Php35.00 cab ride later and we’re at the jam-packed retro-themed restaurant.
 We surely expected the place to be full after reading online reviews about it.
-Good food, huge servings, and affordable price indeed equals to a crowded bistro.
+Good food, huge servings, and affordable prices indeed equal to a crowded bistro.

 The slight drizzle though had left the outside seats empty; perfect, no need to wait for an empty seat inside.
 A waitress in a school-girl uniform got our orders; I asked for their bestseller, which she said was Guys On The Hood (Php125.00), and L ordered the Famous 50’s Burger (Php80.00).

-I took the chance to take a couple of photos of the interior while waiting for our food.
+I took the chance to take a couple of photos of the interiors while waiting for our food.
 The diner’s floors were checkered black and whites; the seating booths, a cool light blue; the walls and ceiling, white accented by pink neon lights.
-Photos and posters of old Hollywood lined the walls to complete the fifties diner look.
+Photos and posters of old Hollywood line the walls to complete the fifties diner look.

 Now the food; my order consisted of fried chicken, pork chop, spaghetti, a slice of pizza, fries, garlic bread and a dash of veggies, (party food anyone?).
 It indeed taste like food served on a children’s party, which really was not bad in itself and I actually liked it a lot.